malisipi/VInstall/README.md

 * Shortcut Support
 * Uninstall Capabilities
 * Dark Mode Support
-* Multilingual Support (English / Turkish / Russian / German / French / Spanish)
+* Multilingual Support (English / Turkish / Russian / German / French / Spanish / Chinese)

 > Some translations was done with Translate.
 This translations can be missing as grammar and spelling.
 Let me know if a translation is wrong.

+Note: You need to add "-d extended_language_support" flag to support Chinese.
+Some of operating systems will not have Chinese font, so font must be included into installer however it will make larger the installer.
+So the choose was gived to developer.

+Note: To make the installer smaller, you can compress them with UPX.

 TODO: